-Portland’s e-bike rebate program will launch summer 2025
+Portland’s long-awaited e-bike rebate program to soft launch Monday

 The comprehensive program will also include adaptive e-bikes, job training, and better e-bike parking.